 upgrades take place with minimal downtime.

-Communications Manager supports the Asian and Middle Eastern markets by
+Manager supports the Asian and Middle Eastern markets by providing support for

 Cisco Unified IC offers both a web-based reporting application and an